Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 .. versionadded:: 2.5

-You can also check whether the rail lights are on or off in the protocol using :py:attr:`.ProtocolContext.rail_lights_on`:
+You can also check whether the rail lights are on or off in the protocol using :py:obj:`.ProtocolContext.rail_lights_on`:

 .. code-block:: python